pwall567/kjson/CUSTOM.md

         "ORGANIZATION" to typeOf<Organization>()
  )
 ```
+In this example, the base class `Party` has two derived types `Person` and `Organization`, and the containing class
+(say, `Account`) has a reference only to the base class.
 If the object has a property named "type" with a value (string) of "PERSON", the object will be deserialized as a
 `Person`, and if the "type" property is "ORGANIZATION" the object will be deserialized as an `Organization`.